micronet-challenge/micronet-challenge.github.io/scoring_and_submission.md

 For ImageNet and CIFAR-100, parameter storage, and compute requirements will be normalized relative to [MobileNetV2](https://arxiv.org/pdf/1801.04381.pdf) with width 1.4 (6.9M parameters, 1170M math operations).
 For example, an ImageNet submission that has 3 million parameters and 500 million math operations will have a final score of 3M / 6.9M + 500M / 1170M = .862.

 For WikiText-103, these metrics will be normalized relative to the LSTM model presented [here](https://arxiv.org/pdf/1803.10049.pdf).
-This model uses a single-layer LSTM with 2048 hidden units, tied embedding and softmax parameters with dimension 512, and a weight tied linear projection to/from the embedding/softmax width of 512 to the LSTM width of 2048.
-In total, it has 172M parameters, and 345M math operations.
+This model uses a single-layer LSTM with 2048 hidden units, tied embedding and softmax parameters with dimension 512, and a linear projection to the embedding/softmax width of 512 from the LSTM width of 2048.
+In total, it has 159M parameters, and 318M math operations.

 # Submitting

-Participants must submit their code, final checkpoint, and a writeup on their approach through a public GitHub repository.
+Participants must submit their code, final checkpoint, and a writeup on their approach through a private GitHub repository. __The repository must be made public after the submission deadline passes__.
 The writeup must include details on the approach as well as documentation on how to reproduce the results using the provided code.
-Test set performance with the provided checkpoint will be verified to ensure reproducibility. __Test set performance should be easily verifiable with the provided code and checkpoint.__ When submitting an entry, contestants are required to calculate the two scoring metrics for their entries and __thoroughly document their calculation__.
+Test set performance with the provided checkpoint will be verified to ensure reproducibility. __Test set performance should be easily verifiable with the provided code and checkpoint__.
+When submitting an entry, contestants are required to calculate the two scoring metrics for their entries and __thoroughly document their calculation__.
 Calculations for top entries will be manually verified by the organizers.

-To submit, email a link to your GitHub repository to <micronet.challenge@gmail.com>.
+To submit, add [micronet-challenge-submissions](https://github.com/micronet-challenge-submissions) as a collaborator on your GitHub repository.
 Please see the full eligibility and participation terms [here](./micronet_global_terms.pdf).

 # Appendix